BCpl8s.ca - History & Contributors

 Glenvil "Plateman" Roberts (1952-2018)

-An early friend of BCpl8s.ca, Glenvil was part of the same cohort as us who posted their license plate collections on one of the myriad of early free webpage making sites, such as Geocities, Anglefire and, in Glenvil's case, Tripod in the late 1990s.
+An early friend of BCpl8s.ca, Glenvil was part of the cohort of collectors who posted their license plate collections on one of the many early, and free webpage making sites in the late 1990s, such as Geocities, Anglefire and, in Glenvil's case, Tripod.

 "He was a keen collector of license plates" and also had access to various fraudulent and counterfeit plates/decals, which he posted on his site, through his day job with the RCMP - and freely allowed us to re-post these on BCpl8s.ca.